ayebear/config-file/README.md

     }
 }
 ```
-You can loop through the jagged array like so:
+You can iterate through the jagged array like so:
 ```
 cfg::File config("sample2.cfg");
 for (auto& arr: config("stuff"))